 17 Aug Testing the Twist Tee

-Posted at 10:00h in Introductory, Pattern Making Instructions, Pattern Puzzles, Sewing patterns, Stretch Patterns 0 Comments
+Posted at 10:00h in Garment Construction, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 The Twist Tee pattern puzzle was always one of the easiest versions of jersey twist patterns I’ve ever produced.
 You don’t even need your own garment blocks to make this pattern.
 Any simple top or tee shirt shape pattern is a good place to start for this project.
 The sample I have posted here is the double twist version.
 It’s possible to make this as a single twist pattern from the original post if you have access to the appropriate fabric.